SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/sosession/index.md

 # NetServer Core & Service proxy authentication using SoSession

-While most data access layers require only database credentials for access database resources, SuperOffice requires a valid SuperOffice user too when authenticating using NetServer.
+While most data access layers require only database credentials for access to database resources, SuperOffice requires a valid SuperOffice user too when authenticating using NetServer.

 The user must establish an **SoSession**, which is an `IPrincipal` container and has several overloads for authentication.
 Using explicit credentials is one of the most common ways to instantiate an `SoSession`.